 Our priority has always been to raise awareness of available treatments for vertebral compression fractures (VCF) and to refine our innovative technology in partnership with physicians and patients.

-VCFs are associated with a downward spiral of complications, including decreased mobility, pain, and function.1 Clinical evidence has shown that balloon kyphoplasty (BKP) has offered important clinical benefits compared to non-surgical management, including pain relief, reduced opioid use, and improved quality of life.2-6
+VCFs are associated with a downward spiral of complications, including decreased mobility, pain, and function.1-3 Clinical evidence has shown that balloon kyphoplasty (BKP) has offered important clinical benefits, including pain relief, reduced opioid use, and improved quality of life.4-9

 Kyphon™ balloon kyphoplasty is celebrating more than 20 years of reliability, partnership, and confidence.
 Explore summaries of five studies sponsored by Medtronic that test the efficacy of the Medtronic Kyphon™ balloon platform.